 “In authentic experience, ‘home’, whether a house, a village, or a region… is a central point of existence and individual identity from which you look out on the rest of the world.” – Edward Relph

-Our fan-like plan geometry embraces the adjacent oak tree, while maximising frontage for dual-aspect units.
-Our coherent grouping of subtly faceted geometries is further strengthened by a two-storey inhabited bridge.
-In the spirit of the Bridge of Sighs, this surprising element reinforces the primary street frontage, marks a covered entrance to the apartments and creates a hanging garden or roof terrace for second floor apartments.
+ABA’s three ‘Veteran Oak Apartments’ create a strong but permeable formal edge to the adjacent gardens, positioned to frame an inviting new pedestrian route to the Green Street beyond.
+Their fan-like plan geometry embraces the adjacent oak tree, while maximising frontage for dual-aspect units.
+These frontages are articulated with double-height entrances, crisp metal lining to full-height windows and openings for recessed balconies.
+Projecting cornices offering distinctive silhouettes that help frame views from Green Street; containing the urban space between buildings more as an outdoor room.
+The coherent grouping of subtly faceted geometries is further strengthened by a remarkable two-storey ‘inhabited bridge’.
+In the spirit of St. John’s College Bridge of Sighs, this surprising element reinforces the primary street frontage, marks a covered entrance to the middle apartment building and creates a hanging garden or roof terrace for upper storey apartments